c-lombardi23/FOCAL/README.md

 - **Hyperparameter Tuning:** Use Keras Tuner to search for the best architecture and training parameters.
 - **Image Preprocessing:** Ensure images are normalized to the range expected by the backbone (done in code already).
 - **Train Longer with Early Stopping:** Allow more epochs and use early stopping to avoid underfitting.
+- **Increase Dataset Size** As a final solution, more data is always better.

 ### Example: Improved  Model Architecture